Vita Vea: 2019 season

-In Week 12, during a 35–22 win against the Atlanta Falcons, Vea recorded a sack, a career-best two pass deflections, and caught a one-yard touchdown pass from quarterback Jameis Winston.
-As a result, Vea became the first defensive player since J. J. Watt in 2014 to record a sack and catch a touchdown in the same game, the ninth player in NFL history to accomplish both in the same game, and the heaviest player in NFL history to catch a touchdown at 347 pounds.
+In Week 12, during a 35–22 win against the Atlanta Falcons, Vea recorded a sack, a career-best two pass deflections, and a one-yard touchdown catch from quarterback Jameis Winston, becoming the first defensive player since J. J. Watt in 2014 to record a sack and catch a touchdown in the same game, the ninth player in NFL history to accomplish both in the same game, and the heaviest player in NFL history to catch a touchdown at 347 pounds.
 Overall, he started all 16 games and recorded 35 total tackles, 12 quarterback hits, and three passes defensed.

 2020 season

 During Thursday Night Football against the Chicago Bears in Week 5, Vea suffered fractures to his right leg and ankle after making a tackle on running back David Montgomery.
 Prior to the injury, Vea recorded one sack on Nick Foles during the 20–19 loss.
 Vea was placed on injured reserve on October 13, 2020.
 Vea was placed on the reserve/COVID-19 list by the team on November 28, 2020, and moved back to injured reserve on December 5.
 Vea was activated from injured reserve on January 22, 2021.
 In Super Bowl LV, Vea recorded one tackle during the Buccaneers' win over the Kansas City Chiefs.